pydata/pydata-sphinx-theme/docs/contributing.rst

 When developing, it is recommended to install in "development" or "editable" mode, allowing changes in the repo to be directly tested with this documentation suite.

-To install, from the root of the repo, run:
+To install the package, from the root of this repo, run:

 .. code-block:: bash